Jump to: Quick Facts · Living Essentials · Pros · Cons · Visas Guide · Residency & Citizenship · Business · Resources

 - Once you become a Chilean citizen, you will be issued a Chilean passport.

 - The required documentation depends on which activity you are performing in the country.
-It may take quite some time until your application for citizenship is processed and approved.
+It may take quite some time (up to 3 years) until your application for citizenship is processed and approved.

 Take the First Step

-Interested in moving to Chile?
-One of the best ways to get started is to chat with someone who is up to date on the most recent Immigration requirements and changes.
+The best way to get started is to chat with someone who is up to date on the most recent Immigration requirements and changes.

-- Ministry of Migration – official government website (Spanish and English languages available)
+- Ministry of Migration – official government website with useful information on visas, residency, etc. (Spanish and English languages available).

 How to Move: The Book!